Tim Lincecum: First World Series championship and setting records (2010–2011)

-On October 7, in Game 1 of the NL Division Series (NLDS), Lincecum pitched a complete-game two-hit shutout to defeat the Atlanta Braves in his first career postseason game.
+On October 7 at AT&T Park, in a 1–0 win over the Atlanta Braves in Game 1 of the NL Division Series (NLDS), Lincecum pitched a complete-game two-hit shutout and struck out a franchise playoff record 14 batters in his first career postseason start and game.
 In his next postseason start, Lincecum outdueled fellow Cy Young Award winner Roy Halladay in a 4–3 victory over the Phillies in Game 1 of the NL Championship Series (NLCS).
 The two squared off again in Game 5 on October 21, in which Lincecum gave up three runs (two earned) over seven innings but suffered the loss in the 4–2 defeat.
 In Game 6 on October 23, with the Giants clinging to a one-run lead, Lincecum was summoned from the bullpen on one day's rest to pitch the bottom of the eighth inning.
 He struck out Jayson Werth before surrendering singles to the next two batters.
 Brian Wilson stranded the runners to end the eighth, and the Giants won the game 3–2, advancing to the World Series.

-In Game 1 of the series against the Texas Rangers, Lincecum committed what he called a "brain fart" in the first inning.
+On October 27 at AT&T Park, in Game 1 of the World Series against the American League (AL) champion Texas Rangers, Lincecum committed what he called a "brain fart" in the first inning.
 With runners at first and third and one out, Lincecum caught Michael Young in a rundown between third base and home.
 However, instead of throwing towards Pablo Sandoval as he pursued Young to the bag, Lincecum kept the ball himself, allowing Young to scamper back safely.
 A double play helped him end the inning with only one run scoring, and though he ran into trouble in the next inning, Texas only managed to score one more run.
 The Giants tied the game in the third, then added six runs in the sixth, taking an 8–2 lead before Lincecum allowed two more runs in the sixth and departed.
-He earned the win in an eventual 11-7 triumph.
-With the Giants leading the series three games to one on November 1, Lincecum started Game 5.
-He recorded 10 strikeouts in eight innings while giving up only three hits en route to a 3–1 victory.
+He earned the win in an eventual 11–7 triumph.

+On November 1 at Rangers Ballpark in Arlington, with the Giants leading the Series three games to one, Lincecum started and was the winning pitcher in the clinching Game 5.
+He struck out a franchise World Series record 10 batters in eight innings while giving up only three hits en route to a 3–1 victory.
 The win ended the Giants' 56-year drought between World Series championships and also gave San Francisco its first baseball world championship.